Posted on: July 3, 2018, | By Candy, WayKen Marketing Manager

 The last testing stage is characterized by a considerably large set of cosmetics to be manufactured and if the mixing part is practically the same, the process of making packages adds to the manufacturing chain.
 At this stage, usually, if the tests go well, the design for the package is created.
 In some cases, the prototypes that are given out are already in the finalized packages.
 This means that press-forms and other tooling have already been created and so the first set carries all the initial investments of the whole product.
 If it fails the test, the manufacturer will have colossal losses.

-After reading these useful knowledges, you must have deeply understanding for the application of rapid prototyping.
+After reading this useful knowledge, you must have a deep understanding of the application of rapid prototyping.
 Wayken once did perfume bottle projects in this, if you want to get more, welcome to contact with us.